 Variations

-- Try adding cooked breakfast or Italian sausage over the potatoes before adding the sauce.
+- Sausage or Ham: Add cooked breakfast, Italian sausage, or diced ham to the potatoes before adding the sauce.

-- For extra flavor and richness, add a little sour cream to the sauce.
+- Richer Sauce: For extra flavor and richness, add a little sour cream to the sauce.

 Scalloped cheesy potatoes are such a great side dish because they go with almost anything.
-You can serve them with just about any protein you can think of, so there’s never a wrong time to put it on the table.
+You can serve them with just about any main dish recipe you can think of, so there’s never a wrong time to put it on the table.
 Serve these potatoes with:

 I’m not kidding even a little bit.
 You can literally serve these potatoes with anything you like!